jvbonin/yeoman-generator-dizmo/README.md

 * **Source maps:** To allow easy debugging the minified scripts and styles will be accompanied by corresponding source maps.

-### dizmo:lib &ndash; browserify integration
+### dizmo:opt-browserify &ndash; browserify integration

 Thanks to the [browserify](http://browserify.org/) project it is possible to integrate (browser compatible) node modules directly into your dizmo projects:

-    yo dizmo my-dizmo
+    yo dizmo my-dizmo --skip-install
     cd my-dizmo
-    yo dizmo:ext
+    yo dizmo:ext --skip-install
-    yo dizmo:lib
+    yo dizmo:opt-browserify --skip-install
+    npm install

-You could omit `yo dizmo:ext` and directly run `yo dizmo:lib`, but we assume that if you want to have a browserify integration then you may also want to work on the extended skeleton.
+You could omit `yo dizmo:ext` and directly run the (optional) `yo dizmo:opt-browserify` sub-generator, but we assume that if you want to have a browserify integration then you may also want to work on the extended skeleton.

-Or again a simpler invocation would be to directly enable the `dizmo:ext` and `dizmo:lib` sub-generators:
+Or again a simpler invocation would be to directly enable the `dizmo:ext` and `dizmo:opt-browserify` sub-generators:

-    yo dizmo my-dizmo --ext --lib
+    yo dizmo my-dizmo --ext --browserify

 This will run the basic generator and then apply on top of it the other sub-generators.
-However, when you invoke above command, then the install step will be executed multiple times (once for the each generator).
+However, when you invoke the above command, then the install step will be executed multiple times (once for the each generator).
 To avoid that run:

-    yo dizmo my-dizmo --ext --lib --skip-install
+    yo dizmo my-dizmo --ext --browserify --skip-install
     cd my-dizmo && npm install

 Let's have a look at the changes: